serious-scaffold/ss-python/template/docs/advanced/partial-dev-env.md

 ## Testing

-Install the project in editable mode with `test` related dependencies, recommended for scenarios like test CI/CD process.
+Install the project in editable mode with dependencies related to `test`, recommended for scenarios like the test CI/CD process.

 ```bash
 make dev-test